Which Laser Distance Measure is Right for You?

 Make the Call: Real-time measurement is a must-have feature on every laser measure.

 Addition and subtraction are handy features to have when you need to combine two lengths that you can’t measure in one shot or need to exclude part of a measurement.
-It works in conjunction with area and volume.
+It works in conjunction with distance, area, and volume as well.
 If you’re doing an estimate for painting, it’s an easy way to take out the area of doors and windows as you go.

 Chances are that if your laser measure has addition and subtraction, it will also have area, volume, and indirect measurement (see below).
-This simply allows you to take two (for area) or three (for volume) measurements and automatically does the multiplication.
-If you’re estimating for paint, drywall, flooring, airflow, and more, it’s an essential function.
+This simply allows you to take two (for area) or three (for volume) measurements and automatically get the result.
+When estimating for paint, drywall, flooring, airflow, and more, we consider this an essential function.

 Make the Call: Aside from making a basic measurement, area and volume functions are among the most helpful.
 You’ll want it on your laser distance meter.